Eidolon: A Post-Quantum Signature Scheme Based on k-Colorability in the Age of Graph Neural Networks: Graph instance generation

 Let $G=(V,E)$ be a graph with vertices $V$ and edges $E$.
 A $k$-coloring of a graph is an assignment of one of $k$ colors to each vertex so that no two adjacent vertices share the same color.
 It is known that determining whether a graph has a $k$-coloring is NP-complete for $k \geq 3$.
 The minimum number of colors needed is the \emph{chromatic number} $\chi(G)$, and computing it is NP-hard.

 However, worst-case hardness alone is insufficient for cryptography: many concrete instances are easy to solve.
 For example, if $k = |V|$, a trivial coloring exists; complete graphs have $\chi(G) = |V|$; and heuristic algorithms like DSatur often find valid colorings quickly on structured or sparse graphs.
-This raises a critical issue for signature schemes based on $k$-colorability: we cannot rely on arbitrary hard-looking graphs, because the prover must know a valid $k$-coloring (to act as the secret key), while the verifier (and any adversary) must not be able to recover it from the public graph.
+This creates a constraint for signature schemes based on \(k\)-colorability: the prover must know a valid \(k\)-coloring, which serves as the secret key, while the public graph should not reveal that coloring to the verifier or to an adversary.

-Thus, we must \emph{construct} instances where: \begin{itemize} \item a valid $k$-coloring is known to the prover (by design), \item the graph appears statistically indistinguishable from a random hard instance, \item and recovering the coloring remains infeasible for classical and ML-based attackers. \end{itemize} This ensures the protocol is both \emph{correct} (the prover can always respond) and \emph{secure} (the secret remains hidden).
+Thus, we must \emph{construct} instances where: \begin{itemize} \item a valid $k$-coloring is known by design to the prover, \item the graph appears statistically indistinguishable from a random hard instance, \item and recovering the coloring remains infeasible for classical and ML-based attackers. \end{itemize} This ensures the protocol is both \emph{correct} (the prover can always respond) and \emph{secure} (the secret remains hidden).

 An (Erd\"os-R\'enyi) random graph is a graph $G_R(n,p)$ on $n$ vertices, where each vertex pair is joined uniformly at random with probability $p$.
 A number of results are available on the hardness of coloring random graphs.
 In \cite{Garey} it is shown that coloring a graph with less than $2\chi(G)-\delta$ is NP-hard.
 For fixed $p$, almost every random graph has a chromatic number \cite{Bollobas}